devedmonton/codevid19.com/_posts/2020-04-07-charity-shop-exchange.md

 **What tools, made available by the  hackathon, are you using?**

-At this time we’ve not had a need for a Back end component on our project, but would like to thank FaunaDB for offering their database services to the hackathon, I’ll be sure to use them in an upcoming project!
+At this time we’ve not had a need for a backend component on our project, but would like to thank [FaunaDB](https://fauna.com/) for offering their database services to the hackathon, I’ll be sure to use them in an upcoming project!

 **Is there anything else you’d like to say?**